How to Deal With Headaches in Children

 - Loud noises are well known to cause migraines and must be avoided when possible.

 - Practising breathing exercises when your child is sure that she is about to encounter a stressful environment such as an examination will help keep the headache at bay.

-- Most people do not realize that headaches can be caused by something as simple as not drinking enough water.
+- Most people do not realise that headaches can be caused by something as simple as not drinking enough water.
 Talk to your child’s doctor and find out how much water is recommended daily.
-Ensure that your child eats fresh fruits on a daily basis.
+Also, ensure your child eats fresh fruits on a daily basis.

 - Fresh food should be the main part of your child’s diet and should include fresh fruits and vegetables.
 Do not use too much oil and maintain a balanced diet.